brandonpassley/Font-Awesome-For-Ionic-Tabs/README.md

 # Font-Awesome-For-Ionic-Tabs
-Use Font Awesome icons with Ionic Framework tabs
+Use Font Awesome icons with Ionic Framework tabs.
+Includes icons from Font Awesome 4.5.0 (thanks to [@ollycross](https://github.com/ollycross))

 ## Installation
 Make sure you have Font Awesome installed correctly and is working with your Ionic app.
 You'll need to make sure the fonts are located locally on in your app and that your @font-face src is correctly pointing to files.